RoboticsKnowledgebase/roboticsknowledgebase.github.io/state-estimation/rocon-multi-master.md

+---
-# ROCON Multi-master Framework
+title: ROCON Multi-master Framework
+---
-ROCON stands for Robotics in Concert.
+ROCON stands for *Robotics in Concert*.
 It is a multi-master framework provided by ROS.
 It provides easy solutions for multi-robot/device/tablet platforms.
 Multimaster is primarily a means for connecting autonomously capable ROS subsystems.
 It could of course all be done underneath a single master - but the key point is for subsystems to be autonomously independent.
 This is important for wirelessly connected robots that can’t always guarantee their connection on the network.

 ## The Appable Robot